sammigachuhi/my_django/docs/14-adding-users.md

 If you log out and login using the credentials of your new user, they will only have the privilidges you provided to them.

-Explore adding other users and groups.
+It is recommended you explore adding other users and groups.